Hit the X to close...

 Regardless, slow processes result in slow teams and a slow business.

-A well designed database is performant, easy to maintain and easy to plan for scale.
+The best database software engineers will design a database that is performant, easy to maintain and easy to plan for scale.
 This allows a business to access accurate data information, to respond quickly to the market and take advantage of faster reporting and analysis.
 It makes better, more informed decisions.